 Note: The statue can be viewed from a distance at any point in time.
 However, for a close-up view, you will have to follow the temple complex timings from 6 AM to 1 PM and 3 PM to 9 PM.

 The 22-storeyed Gopuram in Murudeshwar is the second tallest Gopuram in the world (the first being in Tamil Nadu, India).
 It is the only Gopuram in the world that has an elevator.
-It was inaugurated on May 2008.
+It was inaugurated in May 2008.
 The Gopuram is 249 feet tall and is guarded by two big elephants at the entrance.
-In case you are new to this term - Gopuram, it refers to a huge structure at the entrance of the temple built in dravidian style architecture.
+In case you are new to this term, Gopuram refers to a huge structure at the entrance of the temple built in Dravidian style architecture.
 Gopurams are commonly found in temples of Southern India.

 Note: The entrance to Gopuram is free of cost.
 You will have to remove your footwear on a stand outside the Gopuram.
 If you wish to enjoy the views from the 18th floor of Gopuram, the charge for the elevator is INR 10 per person.
 The elevator operates from 6 AM to 1 PM and 3 PM to 9 PM.